latakant/latakant/README.md

 ## I'm a Developer!!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators and Developers
+- 👯 I’m looking to collaborate with other Developers
 - ⚡ Fun fact: I love to Play Football and Cooking

 ### Connect with me: